morganism/speedtest-viz/README.md

 'parse.speedtest.simple_to_csv' will take the output of the simple speedtest and creates a 'speedtest.csv' file that is read by 'app.rb' to plot data

+both example scripts are in the 'bin' directory, edit them to point to your own 'bin' dir

 - */5 * * * * /Users/morgan/bin/speedtest.simple